mkopa/chirp/README.md

 # CHIRP Project

-This is the official git repository for the __[CHIRP](https://chirp.danplanet.com)__ project.
+This is the git mirror of Mercurial repository http://d-rats.com/hg/chirp.hg for the __[CHIRP](https://chirp.danplanet.com)__ project.
 Pull requests are accepted here, but for the moment, the main repository is still on mercurial.
 Changesets will be mirrored in both directions, but may not always happen